Sustainability / GovernanceCorporate Governance

 Audit & Supervisory Board

 The Audit & Supervisory Board comprises five members (four men and one woman), and a majority of three members are independent Outside Audit & Supervisory Board Members that meet the standards for independence of Outside Directors and Outside Audit & Supervisory Board Members.
-Outside Audit & Supervisory Board Members possess extensive experience and wide-ranging knowledge concerning accounting, finance, legal affairs, management, and other disciplines, and fulfill auditing functions from a third-party, independent standpoint.
+Outside Audit & Supervisory Board Members possess extensive experience in accounting, finance, legal affairs, and other disciplines, as well as broad insight into fields such as CSR, corporate governance, and business ethics, and fulfill auditing functions from a third-party, independent standpoint.

 The Audit & Supervisory Board holds meetings to share information, deliberate on, and make decisions about important issues related to the Company’s audits.
 It also regularly attends Board of Directors meetings and important internal meetings held by Standing Audit & Supervisory Board Members, and regularly meets with the Representative Director, Outside Directors, and External Auditors.
-In addition, it works to improve auditing effectiveness through such means as communicating with the Auditing Division, the organization for conducting internal reviews when needed.
+In addition, it works to improve auditing effectiveness through such means as communicating with the Internal Audit Department’s Auditing Division when needed.

 The activities of the Audit & Supervisory Board Members are as follows.